porcinus/Arma-3/mpmissions/README.md

 	- Additional objectives.

 - Regarding the original stuff (little modifications/full rework).
-	- Win condition: original had a glitch where you can in some case win if a unit is in a helicopter and its destroyed.
+	- Win condition: original had a glitch where you can in some case win if a unit is in a helicopter and vehicle is destroyed.
 	- Enemy patrol spawn: any spawned group (not including vehicle patrol) are killed if all players distance > 1.8km, recreate trigger when this happen.
 	- Empty group cleanup script: now work, original can't.
 	- Populate city/triggers: condition now work fine (regarding distances), every spawning stuff moved to associate script, player warned when approaching city/checkpoint.